Lakindulorensuhewa/Smart-School-Bell-Setup/README.md

 ## 👨‍💻 Developer

 **Lakindu Lorensuhewa**
-Founder · PrimeLandMC · Sri Lanka
+A Founder · PrimeLandMC · Sri Lanka

 *"Gaming is my passion, coding is my craft, success is my goal."*